Goda’s Slave – Chapter 7: Twin Gardens

 It was just a guess, but by Goda’s silence, Kanna wondered if she might have hit an unexpected nerve.

 “It was only a matter of time until I would have to come back,” Goda mumbled, entranced by the seeds in her hand.
-“The prisoners that they assign me—most of them are Middlelanders, so I can take them to any border crossing.
+“The prisoners that they assign me—a lot of them are Middlelanders, so I can take them to any border crossing.
 But you’re a foreigner.
 You need to be cleansed or else they won’t let you through.
 This is the only monastery in the Outerland that will perform it.”

 Kanna rolled her eyes.
 “You Middlelanders and your obsession with Death Flower.
 You’re wasting your time with these cleanses.
 Just let people risk their lives if they want.
 What does it affect anyone if people want to get drunk on the flower, or kill themselves, or whatever it is that they do?”

 Goda shook her head.
 Her eyes were squinting in the light, and her pupils had grown small, but Kanna could see the ring of the sun reflected in them.
 “Samma Flower doesn’t make people drunk.
 It’s nothing like that.
-And in spite of the name and all the rumors, it doesn’t actually kill most people if it’s processed carefully before it’s taken.”
+And in spite of the name and all the rumors, it doesn’t actually kill most people if it’s processed carefully.
+Taken in the right way, it’s a powerful medicine, which is why some people will accept the risk.”

-Kanna made a face.
 “That doesn’t make any sense.
 Why does the government say that it kills you, then?”

 “‘Excretions’?”
 Kanna asked, though she already had an inkling; she just didn’t want to picture it.

-At that, Goda smirked.
 “You drank from your mother’s teat, did you not?”

 “That’s different, clearly.”

 “Is it?”
-Goda’s expression was cryptic, and Kanna wasn’t sure if she was teasing her yet again.
+Goda’s expression was empty again, and Kanna wasn’t sure if she was teasing her or not.

 Kanna’s eyes widened.
 “What kind of child takes illegal drugs?”